yunjey/show-attend-and-tell/README.md

 $ git clone https://github.com/tylin/coco-caption.git
 ```

-This code is written in Python2.7 and requires [TensorFlow](https://www.tensorflow.org/versions/r0.11/get_started/os_setup.html#anaconda-installation).
+This code is written in Python2.7 and requires [TensorFlow 1.2](https://www.tensorflow.org/versions/r1.2/install/install_linux).
 In addition, you need to install a few more packages to process [MSCOCO data set](http://mscoco.org/home/).
 I have provided a script to download the <i>MSCOCO image dataset</i> and [VGGNet19 model](http://www.vlfeat.org/matconvnet/pretrained/).
 Downloading the data may take several hours depending on the network speed.
 Run commands below then the images will be downloaded in `image/` directory and <i>VGGNet19 model</i> will be downloaded in `data/` directory.

 ```bash
 $ cd show-attend-and-tell-tensorflow